emgag/video-thumbnail-sprite/README.md

 # video-thumbnail-sprite
 PHP library for generating video thumbnail sprites to be used for thumbnails in [JWPlayer](http://support.jwplayer.com/customer/portal/articles/1407439-adding-preview-thumbnails)'s seek bar.
+For a real world example used in production, see [gameswelt.de](http://www.gameswelt.de/the-witcher-3-wild-hunt/test/multipler-rollenspielorgasmus,238958).

 WIP, nothing to see here atm